Helsinki-Genomic-Graph-Database/HGGD/documentation/production_server.md

 Then set up a [docker network](https://docs.docker.com/network/bridge/) with `sudo docker network create hggd_network`.
 Then connect the hggd and caddy images with `sudo docker network connect hggd_network hggd` and `sudo docker network connect hggd_network caddy`.

 Now start the containers with `sudo docker-compose up -d caddy` and `sudo docker-compose up -d hggd` and the server should now be running.

+Watchtower can be set up with `sudo docker pull containrrr/watchtower` and adding the [docker-compose file](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/docker-compose.watchtower.yml) in the `watchtower` directory.
+It can be run with `sudo docker-compose up -d watchtower`.

 Adding files to the server is documented in the [user manual](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/user_manual.md).